mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 ### Vector-Valued Functions

 For scalar outputs, `.backward()` is straightforward.
-For vector outputs, you must specify the gradient:
+But, for vector outputs, you must specify the gradient:

 ```python
 x = torch.tensor([1.0, 2.0, 3.0], requires_grad=True)